ARCHITECTS ROLE IN COST SAVING DURING HOUSE CONSTRUCTION:

 The beginning of your construction and housing: When you dig and possibly place a well.
 You will not know what’s underneath it before you start digging.
 When you drill a well, you have no control over how deep you need to drill to get water.
 Here the emergency fund is indispensable.

-The second most likely time for over-spending is near the end of the project when you select finishes, such as cabinets, countertops, lighting, and sanitary fixtures, floors, appliances, etc. If you had time to purchase before the budget, you could easily stay within your budget for final selection.
+The second most likely time for over-spending is near the end of the project when you select finishes, such as cabinets, countertops, lighting, sanitary fixtures, floors, appliances, etc. If you had time to purchase before the budget, you could easily stay within your budget for the final selection.

 Cost overruns are common in any housing project, but you can keep them within controllable limits with knowledge and planning.